 “As a native Georgian, I am honored and humbled to be named finalist for the presidency of Georgia State University – the largest institution of higher education in my home state,” Blake said in a University System of Georgia release.

 Blake would be Georgia State’s first Black president, the Atlanta Journal-Constitution reported.
-The USG Board of Regents is set to vote on confirming Blake as their next university president in the next five days, according to the release.
+The USG Board of Regents will vote on confirming Blake as their next university president no sooner than the next five days, according to the release.

 Blake said in 2019 that his goal was to become a university president within the next five years.